nevadoapps/Learning/docs/CSharpFundamentals/CSharp_Programming_Constructs_Part02.md

 A variable of a value type contains an instance of the type.
 This differs from a variable of a reference type, which contains a reference to an instance of the type.
 By default, on **assignment**, passing an argument to a method, and returning a method result, variable values are copied.
 The case of value-type variables, the corresponding type instances are copied.

+**When you pass a value type by value:**
+- If the method assigns the parameter to refer to a different object, those changes aren't visible from the caller.
+- If the method modifies the state of the object referred to by the parameter, those changes aren't visible from the caller.

+**When you pass a value type by reference:**
+- If the method assigns the parameter to refer to a different object, those changes aren't visible from the caller.
+- If the method modifies the state of the object referred to by the parameter, those changes are visible from the caller.

 Example:
 ```csharp
 using System;